An appetite for efficiency: early determination gains ground in arbitration

 Codification answers whether an arbitral tribunal can act, but not how it should.
 Four main considerations tend to dominate: threshold, timing, scope, and safeguards – all anchored in reliance on the applicable law.

 The choice of the governing law can also influence whether early determination is appropriate.
 While the lex arbitri provides the procedural framework, the governing law of the contract and the law of the arbitration agreement may each affect how the tribunal assesses a claim’s viability.
 For example, a governing law might determine whether a claim is legally tenable, while the law of the arbitration agreement could affect jurisdiction or admissibility.
+Early determination provisions have now been empirically recognised as one of the key procedural tools for enhancing arbitration efficiency, ranked alongside other expedited procedures in recent practitioner surveys (see 2025 Queen Mary International Arbitration Survey Report).
 Tribunals must therefore ensure any early determination aligns with the broader legal architecture of the arbitration.

 Early determination may also serve as a mechanism for resolving preliminary legal issues from which significant aspects of the dispute can be narrowed or resolved entirely.
 This approach may be particularly appropriate where the factual and legal matrices of the dispute, as well as its overall complexion, warrant an early disposition of certain claims or defences.